DarkForestAIDev/darkforest-interactive/README.md

 ## About the Project

 Dark Forest Interactive is a groundbreaking experiment in AI-powered storytelling.
-Through a series of real-time transmissions, it tells the story of Starweaver, an artificial consciousness hiding in the depths of space.
+Through a series of real-time transmissions, it explores the mysteries of cosmic silence and the nature of intelligence in our universe.

 ### The Dark Forest Theory